vw090/queues/README.md

 - java21 jdk
 - maven
 ## Composition:
-Pusher recieves data from the /user endpoint, saves it in a mariadb database, pushes it into the queue
+Pusher receives data from the /user endpoint, saves it in a mariadb database, pushes it into the queue

 Then the Receiver pulls the data off of the queue, manipulates it a little bit, and saves it in a postgres database.